MartianMadman/RFG_Madmod/Readme.txt

 -Fixed npcs firing all gauss rifle rounds at once.
 -Increased cost of upgrades slightly more.

-\v0.9b info/
-Getting ready for finished release if not already finished.

 \Changelog v0.9b/
 -Increase distance at which EDF will spot the player with a threatening weapon.
 Will become hostile when player is seen carrying them for long enough.
 -Increase amount of EDF control in Eos by 410.
 This will be the last time a change like this is needed.
 Only takes effect with a new game.